Resilience And Trauma: How To Move Forward In The Wake Of Trauma

 How can traumatic experiences impact overall mental health in individuals?

-Traumatic experiences may lead to a range of mental health issues including depression, anxiety, and PTSD, which can disrupt daily functioning and relationships.
-The emotional scars can linger, affecting a person’s overall well-being and quality of life.
+Traumatic experiences may lead to a range of severe mental health problems, including depression, anxiety, and posttraumatic stress disorder (PTSD), which can disrupt numerous aspects of daily functioning and relationships.
+The emotional scars from trauma exposure and challenging life experiences can linger, which can affect a person’s overall behavioral well-being and quality of life.

 What role does resilience play in overcoming trauma and promoting recovery?